Dakotalee loves trying out and sharing DIY beauty techniques with her readers.

 Those little egg carton cups are the perfect size to sort and store small hardware items that tend to go missing.
 Organize your screws, bolts, spacers, washers, nails, and nuts.

-Styrofoam egg cartons are a great packing material when sending, or packing items that you don't want damaged.
-Instead of paying for Styrofoam peanuts, or bubble-wrap you can just re use your empty egg cartons as buffers.
+Styrofoam egg cartons are a great packing material when sending, or packing items that you don't want to be damaged.
+Instead of paying for Styrofoam peanuts, or bubble wrap you can just reuse your empty egg cartons as buffers.

 Those little egg carton holes make a perfect coin caddy if you're having a yard sale.

 9. Store Baby Socks

 Little baby socks fit perfectly into egg carton cups after they've been folded together.
 Decorate the carton and make a cute display, or place the carton in a drawer and the little socks will be much easier to find.
-A decorated carton, and some cute little socks also makes a great baby shower gift.
+A decorated carton and some cute little socks also make a great baby shower gift.

 10. Store Christmas Ornaments

 Egg cartons are great for storing all those fragile Christmas ornaments.
 The cartons can be easily stacked and for smaller ornaments, you can pad the cups with shredded paper.

 Plastic or foam egg cartons are great for freezing meatballs.
 They stop the meatballs from being squished in the freezer and losing their shape.

 Create fire starters with dryer lint, wax, and an empty cardboard egg carton.
 Collect up and keep the ends of candles in a jar and once you have enough you can melt them down for this project.
 Simply fill each cup with dryer lint and pour over the melted wax.
-Once set you can tear of a cup at a time and these become handy little fire starters for fireplaces, or campfires.
+You can tear off a cup at a time.
+These become handy little fire starters for fireplaces or campfires.